About This Blog

 29th December 1926 the Death of Rainer Maria Rilke

-Today we pay tribute to Rainer Maria Rilke, who died of leukaemia eighty-six years ago at the age of fifty-one.
-In the age of disillusionment, Rilke was a mystic who pondered the Big Questions – life, love, meaning and death … Continue reading
+Today we pay tribute to Rainer Maria Rilke, who died of leukaemia on this day in 1926 at the age of fifty-one.
+In the age of disillusionment, Rilke was a mystic who pondered the Big Questions – life, love, meaning … Continue reading

 29th December 1916 the Death of Grigori Rasputin